Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Recommendations:

-• Allow individuals that performed work to represent themselves if possible.
+• Allow individuals who performed work to represent themselves if possible.
 If leadership presents that work, ensure that correct attribution is given.

 • Formal and informal reporting to funders/sponsors that include DEI aspects on the schedule that they request

-• Be time conscious, make the best use of everyone’s time.
+• Be time-conscious, and make the best use of everyone’s time.

 • When scheduling, be aware of time zones putting people outside of working hours and be aware of religious holidays, including religions outside of the dominant group of the project.